 For impairment testing goodwill acquired through business combinations is allocated to the core mobile business CGU, which represents the lowest level within the Group at which the goodwill is monitored by management and which is not larger than a segment.
-Since the acquisition occurred close to the reporting date and the value of goodwill is insignificant, the Group concluded that no impairment of goodwill should be recognised as at 31 December 2021.
+The Group concluded that no impairment of goodwill should be recognised as at 31 December 2022 and 2021.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Amounts are in millions of Ukraine Hryvnias unless otherwise stated)